carter293/Carter-Querio-notebook/thoughts/shared/research/2025-12-28-aws-terraform-deployment-strategy.md

 1. Current architecture is in-memory (notebooks stored in memory)
 2. WebSocket support required for real-time cell execution updates
 3. Future separation of orchestrator and kernel planned (not implemented now)
+4. London region pricing is ~12% higher than us-east-1 but provides optimal UK latency

 ## Current Architecture